-Incentive Threshold -means, for any particular quarter through the end of the Subordination Period, the amount shown in the column titled "Incentive Threshold" in the section titled "Overview" in Management's Discussion and Analysis in this report.
-In exchange for agreeing to subordinate the 4,401,250 Trust units it originally acquired, and in order to provide additional financial incentive to ECA to perform its drilling obligation and operations on the Underlying Properties in an efficient and cost-effective manner, ECA was entitled to receive incentive distributions equal to 50% of the amount by which the cash available for distribution on all of the Trust units in any quarter exceeded 150% of the subordination threshold for such quarter.
+Incentive Threshold -means, for any particular quarter through the end of the Subordination Period, an additional financial incentive to ECA to perform its drilling obligation and operations on the Underlying Properties in an efficient and cost-effective manner.
+ECA was entitled to receive incentive distributions equal to 50% of the amount by which the cash available for distribution on all of the Trust units in any quarter exceeded 150% of the Subordination Threshold for such quarter.
 ECA's right to receive the incentive distributions terminated upon the expiration of the Subordination Period.